About your newborn’s first week of life

 - has a wet or dirty nappy

-- wants you close.
+- wants you close for reassurance.

-If your newborn is crying, you can try feeding him, changing his nappy, cuddling or rocking him, speaking or singing in a soothing voice, or giving him a deep, warm relaxation bath.
+If your newborn is crying, you can try feeding him, changing his nappy, cuddling or rocking him, speaking or singing in a soothing voice, or giving him a warm relaxing bath.
 If your baby is crying a lot, it doesn’t mean you’re doing a bad job as a new parent.

 When to seek help for crying